NivaeTheepan/Secure-Banking-System/README.md

 - Dashboard for deposits, withdrawals, and balance checks
 - Account deletion screen with secure confirmation

 <p align="left"> <b>🚀 How It Works</b> </p>
-1. Launch the Bank Server.
+1. Launch the Bank Server

-2. Run the ATM Client to connect.
+2. Run the ATM Client to connect

-3. Register as a new user or log in with existing credentials.
+3. Register as a new user or log in with existing credentials

-4. Perform transactions securely with AES-encrypted communication.
+4. Perform transactions securely with AES-encrypted communication

-5. All activities are logged in plaintext and encrypted files for auditing.
+5. All activities are logged in plaintext and encrypted files for auditing